ItsKodas/EcoExporter/README.md

 Players will normally want to join the newest servers so this can cause a problem.

 ### How it Works
-This software is commandline based, you will need 2 things before you start, the world containing what you have developed (buildings, civics, etc) and a fresh untouched world (I reccomend regenerating the current world to avoid any unwanted issues but make sure you get a copy of the `Game.eco` file first)
+This software is commandline based, you will need 2 things before you start, the world containing what you have developed (buildings, civics, etc) and a fresh untouched world using the same seed and generation data (simply regenerate your current world)

 The software will extract both `Game.eco` files and splice essential data from the source world to the fresh world.